Setup your local Wordpress Blog

 • MySQL version 3.23.23 or greater

-• Wordpress recommends Apache or Litespeed as the most robust and featureful server for running WordPress, but any server that supports PHP and MySQL will do.
+• WordPress recommends Apache or Litespeed as the most robust and featureful server for running WordPress, but any server that supports PHP and MySQL will do.

 Many people know from their own experience that it’s not easy to install an Apache web server and it gets harder if you want to add MySQL, PHP and Perl.